What is the Secret to a Good Marinade?

 Pro Tip: Brining can be a complementary technique to marinade, especially for proteins that need deeper seasoning.

-FAQ 5: Are Dry Rubs and Marinades the Same?
+Are Dry Rubs and Marinades the Same?

 No, dry rubs and marinades serve different purposes: